jonnonz1/nz-statute-book/acts/public/1992/crown-research-institutes-act-1992.md

   (d) the accounting policies:
   (e) the performance targets and other measures by which the performance of the group may be judged in relation to its objectives:
   (f) a statement of the principles adopted in determining the annual dividend (if any) together with an estimate of the amount or proportion of annual tax paid earnings (from both capital and revenue sources) that is intended to be distributed to the Crown:
-  (g) the kind of information to be provided to the shareholding Ministers by the Crown Research Institute during the course of those financial years, including the information to be included in each half-yearly report:
+  (g) the kind of information to be provided to the shareholding Ministers by the Crown Research Institute during the course of those financial years:
   (h) the procedures to be followed before any member of the group subscribes for, purchases, or otherwise acquires shares in any company or other organisation:
   (i) any activities for which the board seeks compensation from the Crown (whether or not the Crown has agreed to provide such compensation):
   (j) such other matters as are agreed by the shareholding Ministers and the board.